Cindy Vallar, Editor & Reviewer

 Jamaica Rose – alias Christine Markel Lampe – and her husband, Cap’n Michael, are eminently qualified to write about pirates, for they’ve been publishing No Quarter Given for fifteen years and are founding members of the Port Royal Privateers.
 Whether a pirate apprentice or an older landlubber seeking to join the brethrens’ ranks, readers will find The Book of Pirates a worthy sea chart for navigating their way into shark-infested pirate waters.

-About the AuthorsJamaica Rose, aka Christine Markel Lampe, was "kidnapped" by pirates in 1988 when a friend invited her on a pirate cruise.
+About the AuthorsJamaica Rose, also known as Christine Markel Lampe, was "kidnapped" by pirates in 1988 when a friend invited her on a pirate cruise.
 She met her husband, Captain Michael MacLeod aka Michael Lampe, on that first voyage, and they've been pursuing the piratical life ever since.
-They publish No Quarter Given, a newsletter on all things pirate, and are founding members of the Port Royal Privateers.
+For many years they published No Quarter Given, a magazine on all things pirate, and are founding members of the Port Royal Privateers.
 They live in Southern California.

 Review Copyright ©2010 Cindy Vallar